dbohdan/regular/README.md

 - Configuration using [Starlark](https://laurent.le-brun.eu/blog/an-overview-of-starlark), a small configuration language based on Python.
   You can use expressions like `hour in [9, 18] and minute == 0` to define when a job will run.
 - Flexible scheduling based on current time and the last completed job
-- The same shell on all platforms using [mvdan/sh](https://github.com/mvdan/sh)
 - Jitter to mitigate the [thundering herd problem](https://en.wikipedia.org/wiki/Thundering_herd_problem)
 - Job queues to configure what jobs run sequentially and in parallel
 - Built-in logging and status reporting